 Bon Nadal, Bones Festes!
 Want to get holiday mood, indulge yourself in the festivities, feel that special holiday magic that only comes once a year?
 Welcome to the magical Christmas activities in Barcelona 2022!
 Let’s make the best of what we have.
 Seriously!

 1. Visit the Pessebre at Plaça Sant Jaume.

-2. Take a photo in front of the huge Christmas trees.
+3. Take a photo in front of the huge Christmas trees.

 Just the sheer scale alone makes a grown man squeal with Christmas delight.
 Ornaments as big as a large beach ball?
 Yeah!
-You can find these trees mostly in the center.

-4. Shop at the Fira de Nadal de la Sagrada Familia.
+5. Shop at the Fira de Nadal de la Sagrada Familia.

 Several Christmas markets pop up around Barcelona, and the Fira de Nadal de la Sagrada Familia shares a spectacular space in front of the famous Sagrada Familia basilica.
 With about 100 stalls, the Christmas market sells holiday decorations, Christmas trees, nativity scenes, handmade toys, and the traditional caganers and caga tiós.
 This Covid year, they’re following safety protocols: having a 30% capacity of visitors, limiting entrances, and also having hand sanitizing gel available.

 The mother of all Barcelona Christmas markets, the Santa Llúcia fair, dresses up the plaza right in front of the Barcelona Cathedral.
 The famed market fills up fast on a weekend, so much that you’ll feel like cattle going through.
 If you’re a browser, you probably won’t mind going at a snail’s pace and looking at the decorated stalls.
 This year, they’re having less Christmas stands to avoid crowds.